Brief Summary

 Detailed Description

-This will be a Phase 1a, open label, single dose, extended study of safety and biokinetics of RAD301 in healthy human volunteers and individuals with PDAC.
-The procedures will be similar in both groups, but there could be more scans in healthy volunteers and fewer in individuals with PDAC during the same time interval if individuals are intolerant of lying still on an imaging table for long periods of time.
+This will be a Phase 1a, open label, single dose, extended study of safety and biokinetics of RAD301 in healthy human volunteers and individuals with PDAC or Other Solid Tumors.
+The procedures will be similar in both groups, but there could be more scans in healthy volunteers and fewer in individuals with PDAC or Other Solid Tumors during the same time interval if individuals are intolerant of lying still on an imaging table for long periods of time.
 All individuals will have vital signs, ECGs, and blood for safety assessments collected before and 2 weeks after a single dose, intravenous (IV) administration of the investigational radiopharmaceutical, RAD301, at a dose of 150 ± 50 MBq (\~ 4 mCi).
 There will be 3 whole body (WB) PET-CT and PET scanning sessions.

-This second imaging session (WB PET only) will be optional and depends on the robustness of the individual and the availability of the clinical scanner.
+This second imaging session (WB PET-CT) will be optional and depends on the robustness of the individual and the availability of the clinical scanner.
 The second imaging session will take place mid-day, after the break, and will last up to 1.5 hours.

-There will be a third, or final imaging session (WB PET only) at the end of the day for all participants, which will strive to include the time interval after approximately 4 physical half-lives of Gallium-68 (Ga-68).
+There will be a third, or final imaging session (WB PET-CT) at the end of the day for all participants, which will strive to include the time interval after approximately 4 physical half-lives of Gallium-68 (Ga-68).
 The third imaging session will last up to 1.5 hours.

-This second imaging session (WB PET only) will be optional and depends on the robustness of the individual and the availability of the clinical scanner.
+This second imaging session (WB PET-CT) will be optional and depends on the robustness of the individual and the availability of the clinical scanner.
 The second imaging session will take place mid-day, after the break, and will last up to 1.5 hours.

-There will be a third, or final imaging session (WB PET only) at the end of the day for all participants, which will strive to include the time interval after approximately 4 physical half-lives of Gallium-68 (Ga-68).
+There will be a third, or final imaging session (WB PET-CT) at the end of the day for all participants, which will strive to include the time interval after approximately 4 physical half-lives of Gallium-68 (Ga-68).
 The third imaging session will last up to 1.5 hours.

 Categories